 - Teacher: Let's practice these words. - Say them and their meanings after me. - Look at their spelling. - Let's put them in a sentence.
 I'll do the first one.
-'We must leave now as it is imperative that we get home before darkness falls.' - Now with your partner, write a sentence for each of the other words in the list." - The teacher gives sample sentences to ensure the words are used according to their meanings.
+'We must leave now as it is imperative that we get home before darkness falls.' - Now with your partner, write a sentence for each of the other words in the list." - Teacher samples sentences to make sure the words are used according to their meanings.